Drought in Northeastern Brazil

 Caatinga during drought season in Northeastern Brazil.

-The drought in the Northeast region of Brazil is a natural phenomenon resulting from lack of rain in the NE region of Brazil, which has high temperatures with low rainfall during the year.
+Drought in the Northeast region of Brazil is a natural phenomenon resulting from lack of rain in the NE region of Brazil, which has high temperatures with low rainfall during the year.

-The escarpment act as an obstruction to the winds blowing from the sea and cause orographic type of rainfall in the coastal region.
-Beyond the highlands,the effect of these winds get reduced.
-As a result,the rainfall is minimal.
+The escarpment acts as an obstruction to the winds blowing from the sea and cause orographic type of rainfall in the coastal region.
+Beyond the highlands, the effect of these winds get reduced.
+As a result, the rainfall is minimal.
 This region is a rain shadow region.
-Hence,it is also called as Drought Quadrilateral.
+Hence, it is also called as Drought Quadrilateral.
 This region extends from northern Bahia to coast between Natal and Sao Luis; that zone receives about 15-30 inches (375-750mm) of precipitation a year.